Application Materials and Deadlines for the JD Program

 Is a TOEFL score required for the JD program?

-No, the TOEFL is not a required component of the JD application.
+No, the TOEFL is not required for JD applicants.

 What should I write about in my personal statement?